SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 We currently use TeamCity for continuous integration and GitHub for issue and pull request management.
 This document describes the steps required to fully integrate the tool suite with TeamCity and GitHub.

-### Remark

-Use of archive and delivery commands requires access to a [private configuration repository](https://github.com/SRGSSR/pillarbox-apple-configuration) which contains all secrets required for TestFlight and GitHub integration.

 ## Required tools

 The continuous integration server must have the following tools installed: